jerryhgladinet/docs/deploy/source/index.rst

 SQL Server / MySQL Server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Microsoft SQL Server or SQL Server Express or MySQL is used to store static configuration information such as the user name, email, storage configuration, files and folders sharing information and others.
+The Microsoft SQL Server or SQL Server Express or MySQL is used to store static configuration information such as the user name, email, storage configuration, files and folders, sharing information and others.

-It is recommended the SQL Server has daily backups since it contains configuration information for the service to run properly.
+It is recommended that the SQL Server has daily backups since it contains configuration information for the service to run properly.

 If you have SQL Server Standard Edition or SQL Server Enterprise Edition, you can take advantage of the high availability features like Always-On Clustering or Always-On Fail Over Group.